microsoft/covid-vaccine-bot/policies.md

  * Licensing specialists employed by the Ohio Department of Job and Family Services or a county job and family services agency.
  * The program does NOT include parent volunteers, board members, or owners/administrators who do not provide in-classroom support. (see [here](https://coronavirus.ohio.gov/wps/portal/gov/covid-19/covid-19-vaccination-program/covid-19-vaccination-program))
 * Are you age 16+, and have a high-risk medical condition?
-	* This includes people with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
+	* This includes people with amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig's disease.
 Bone marrow transplant recipients.
 People with type 1 diabetes.
 People with type 2 diabetes under the age of 50.